101st Signal Battalion: History

 Organized 6 December 1886 and 29 December 1894, in the New York National Guard at New York and Brooklyn, respectively, as the Provisional Signal Corps of the 1st and 2d Brigades.
 Following this, the units were restructured and on 11 November 1892, were designated the Provisional Signal and Telegraph Corps of the 1st and 2d Brigades, respectively.

 After three years, on 10 January 1895, they were redesignated as the 1st and 2d Signal Corps.
 Another restructuring occurred on 23 July 1903, becoming the 1st and 2d companies, Signal Corps.
 Following this, they consolidated on 7 February 1914, as the 1st Battalion, Signal Corps.

 Following this, they were called into federal service on 18 June 1916, for service on the Mexican Border.
 They were redesignated as the 102d Field Signal Battalion and were assigned to the 27th Division on 1 October 1917.

 They were demobilized on 31 March 1919 at Camp Upton, New York.
 After this, they consolidated with the 1st Battalion, Signal Corps, New York Guard.
 The consolidated unit reorganized into the New York National Guard as the 1st Battalion, Signal Corps; headquarters was recognized federally on 3 May 1921, in New York.

 The 1st Battalion, Signal Corps, was redesignated 1 June 1921 as the 101st Signal Battalion.
 Inducted into federal service 13 January 1941 at home stations, furthermore deactivated 8 December 1945 at Camp Stoneman, California.

 The first battalion was reorganized and federally recognized 16 October 1947 with headquarters at Yonkers.
 After this, they were redesignated on 1 March 1950, as the 101st Signal Battalion.
+From August 1968 to March 1974, the battalion was commanded by Vincent W. Lanna, who later attained the rank of major general and commanded the 42nd Infantry Division from 1983 to 1985.

 The unit was deactivated on 20 August 1994 at Camp Smith, Peekskill, NY, and lay dormant until 1 September 2004, when it was reconstituted into the Army Force structure and into the New York Army National guard.